fatihiey/RESEARCH-PROJECT/README.md

 # Estimation for Energy Consumption for Domestic and Public Buildings in London using Machine Learning

-This research project explores new approaches for estimating greenhouse gas (GHG) emissions from domestic and public buildings in London using machine learning and geospatial analysis.
+This research project explores new approaches for estimating greenhouse gas (GHG) emissions for domestic and public buildings in London using machine learning and deep learning with data from Energy Performance Certificate (EPC).

 ## 🔍 Objective
 To develop a predictive model for estimating CO₂ emissions and energy consumption using real-world datasets and deep learning techniques